NIT-DGPortal/StudentPortal/README.md

   ```

 * Navigate to http://localhost:8000 to see it in action.

+## Contribution

+Head to [How-to-Contribute](https://github.com/monsij/StudentPortal/wiki/How-To-Contribute) for it.
 ## License

 Exactly putting we want it to be simple are permissive.
 Interested contributors are heartedly welcomed. :blush:
 ## Credits

-* This was made in just a span of 27 hours,yes it was that short :sparkles:
+* The initial version was made in just a span of 27 hours,yes it was that short :sparkles:
 * Authentication and Profile credits to [Satyajit Das](https://github.com/r3trd)
 * CSS,Bootstrap Rendering realised by [Anoop Kumar](https://github.com/anoop1311)
 * General codebase and framework by [Monsij Biswal](https://github.com/monsij)